Course: Law 550: "Legal Issues of Cybersecurity and Data Breach Response"

 Time: 2:00 PM - 3:50 PM

-Place: Room TBD, Duke University School of Law School
+Place: Room 4046, Duke University School of Law School

 This two-credit course will provide an advanced look into the dynamic and rapidly evolving legal field of cybersecurity and data breach response.
 The course will focus on the workflow during the aftermath of any sort of data security incident, a rapidly growing legal practice area, where legal professionals have emerged as critical leaders and decision-makers.